m-kupiec/compendium-javascript/README.md

 A variable declared with `const` cannot be reassigned

-A varable declared with `var` can be redeclared:
+A variable declared with `var` can be redeclared:

 ```js
 var a = 1;